iron-software/IronWebScraper.Examples/tutorials/c-sharp-blog-web-scraper/README.md

 ***Based on <https://ironsoftware.com/tutorials/c-sharp-blog-web-scraper/>***

-## How to Extract Content from a Blog Using C#
+## Extracting Content from a Blog Using Iron WebScraper

-Explore the capabilities of Iron WebScraper by extracting content from a WordPress blog or a similar platform using C# or VB.NET.
+Discover how to utilize Iron WebScraper to gather content from a blog leveraging C# or VB.NET.

-This guide takes you through the process of using .NET to capture content from a blog.
+This tutorial will divulge the steps to harvest content from a WordPress blog (or a similar platform) using .NET technologies.

 <p><a rel="nofollow" href="https://ironsoftware.com/img/tutorials/webscraping-in-c-sharp/FireShotScreenCaptureGizmodo.jpg" target="_blank"><img src="https://ironsoftware.com/img/tutorials/webscraping-in-c-sharp/FireShotScreenCaptureGizmodo.jpg" class="img-responsive add-shadow img-margin"></a></p>